Dyvinia/BFPlusDocs/docs/details/starcards.md

                 <img loading="lazy" class="no-lb" src="../../assets/star-cards/hero/ahsoka/Card_Ahsoka_2_Mid.png">
                 <div class="text">
                     <h4><b>I'm No Jedi</b></h4>
                     <a>Ahsoka's basic lightsaber attacks, after being used to defeat an enemy, will deal bonus damage for a brief period.
-This effect cannot be applied to the same enemy for a short duration.
 Her maximum health is also decreased.</a>
                 </div>
             </div>
         </div>